What is a Good ACT Score?

 What is the Average ACT Score?

 The average composite score for the class of 2021 was 20.3.
-For 2022, the average composite score was 19.8.
+For 2024, the average composite score was 19.4.

 What is a Perfect ACT Score?

 A perfect ACT score is 36.
 This is the highest possible score a student can achieve on the test.
-The ACT is scored on a scale of 1-36, with each section receiving a score between 1 and 36, and then a composite score is calculated by averaging the scores from the four required sections.
+The ACT is scored on a scale of 1-36, with each section receiving a score between 1 and the max score of 36, and then a composite score is calculated by averaging the scores from the four required sections.
 The optional writing section is scored separately on a scale of 2-12 and does not affect the composite score.

 To achieve a perfect score, a student must answer every question correctly in all four required sections: English, math, reading, and science.
 The ACT does not penalize students for incorrect answers, so students should attempt to answer every question, even if unsure.